aksholokhov/pysr3/paper.md

 numerical solvers.
 At the same time, these universal solvers must effectively handle ill-conditioned problems, that are very common in raw real-world datasets.

-PySR3 package implements a variety of feature selection methods for linear and linear mixed-effects regression via a universal an easy-to-use interface.
-These methods use Sparse Relaxed Regularized Regression (SR3) -- a relaxation technique that boosts performance of most regularization strategies in presence of ill-conditioned data.
-This technique is regularizer- and loss-agnostic, and can be extended to a wide class of models ([@Zheng2020]).
-The package includes widely used regularizers (LASSO, Adaptive LASSO, SCAD), as well as recently developed ones (CAD, L0).

 The library is built to make it as easy as possible to add new loss functions, constraints, information criteria, and regularization strategies.
 Moreover, all PySR3 models fully adhere the standards and interface requirements of `sklearn` ([@sklearn_api]), providing a familiar interface to users.